 First thing to know is: you cannot compare camping on Mallorca to camping anywhere else.
 Most of the so called “zonas de acampada” are managed by the Balearic Institute for Nature Protection (IBANAT).
 The facilities on almost all of those campsites on Mallorca are very basic.
 If water is available, it is mostly cold.
 Electrical hookups are rare.
 There are no options for motorhome or camper van owners to dispose of their wastewater.
 The stay at an official campsite on Mallorca is often restricted to 10 days.
 Except on some private campsites, taking your pets with you is not allowed.

-More than 20 secluded pitches for motorhomes and campers
+More than 20 secluded spots for motorhomes and campers

 The local camper community is quite reluctant to reveal great spots to stay overnight.
 Not a big surprise, since many beautiful places are already hopelessly overcrowded.
 In this article, you’ll find a lot of options, both RV sites and campsites.
 However, rather secret and secluded places are only available in our e-book.